lynnlilu/lynnlilu.github.io/_pages/students.md

   * Duration: The class of 2026
   * Major: Computer Science and Technology
   * Qizhen Wenxue Innovation Program
-* Ning Ding (丁宁)
-  * Duration: The class of 2027
-  * Major: Engineering (Information Science)
-  * Qizhen Wenxue Innovation Program
-* Rongyang Zhu (朱容阳)
-  * Duration: The class of 2027
-  * Major: Engineering (Information Science)
-  * Qizhen Wenxue Innovation Program
-* Junhan Xu (徐浚涵)
-  * Duration: The class of 2027
-  * Major: Mechanical Engineering (ZJU-UIUC Institute)
-  * Qizhen Wenxue Innovation Program
 * Guanwen Lu (卢冠雯)
   * Duration: The class of 2027
   * Major: Turing Honor Class (Artificial Intelligence)
+* Duheng Pan (潘度衡)
+  * Duration: The class of 2027
+  * Major: Computer Science and Technology
+  * SRTP: Abnormal Autonmous Driving Scenario Generation and Evaluation, collaborated with Peiqi and Junjie.
 * Junjie Yang (杨俊杰)
   * Duration: The class of 2027
   * Major: Automation
   * SRTP: Abnormal Autonmous Driving Scenario Generation and Evaluation, collaborated with Peiqi and Duheng.
-* Duheng Pan (潘度衡)
-  * Duration: The class of 2027
-  * Major: Computer Science and Technology
-  * SRTP: Abnormal Autonmous Driving Scenario Generation and Evaluation, collaborated with Peiqi and Junjie.
 * Zuokai Yang (杨作凯)
   * Duration: The class of 2027
   * Major: Information Security